Freakwill/ell/README.md

 ## Concepts

-A sequence is an array (`numpy.ndarray`) with start-index and end-index,
+A sequence is an array (`numpy.ndarray`) with start-index and end-index.
+I wll call it an *ell* in the context.

 When adding or other operator acting on two sequences, you have two fit their indexes, that has been done by a decorator silently.